DaveBenham/VenomModules/README.md

 - = - High when the input is within the window (>= window min and <= window max)
 - < - High when the input is below the window

-Note that if the effective window size is <= 0, then the OUT will always be in a low state.
+Note that if the effective window size is < 0, then the window max becomes lower than the window min, and = OUT can never be in a high state.

 #### NOT 1 and 2 outputs
 Each comparator has three NOT outputs